v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   **Default**: Not configured
   WindowsDefenderSecurityCenter CSP: [DisableNotifications](https://go.microsoft.com/fwlink/?linkid=873675)

   Choose which notifications to display to end users.
-Non-critical notifications include summaries of Windows Defender Antivirus activity, including notifications when scans have completed.
+Non-critical notifications include summaries of Microsoft Defender Antivirus activity, including notifications when scans have completed.
 All other notifications are considered critical.

   - **Not configured**
   - **Block non-critical notifications**